hpe-storage/scod/docs/partners/commvault/index.md

 ## Pre-requisites

-The HPE CSI Driver has been validated on Commvault Complete Backup and Recovery 2022E and later.
+The HPE CSI Driver has been validated on Commvault Complete Backup and Recovery 2022E.
 Check that the [HPE CSI Driver](https://scod.hpedev.io/csi_driver/index.html#compatibility_and_support) and [Commvault software](https://documentation.commvault.com/2022e/essential/124720_system_requirements_for_kubernetes.html#kubernetes-release-supportability) versions are compatible with the Kubernetes version being used.

 ##### Permissions

-This guide assumes you have administrative access to Commvault Command Center and access to a Kubernetes cluster with `kubectl` and a `KUBECONFIG` file configured with a cluster administrator account.
-This will be used to create a Kubernetes service account for Commvault Complete Backup and Recovery, with the `default-sa-crb` cluster role binding.
-Please refer to the [Creating a Service Account for Kubernetes Authentication](https://documentation.commvault.com/2022e/essential/129223_creating_kubernetes_cluster_admin_service_account_for_commvault.html).
+This guide assumes you have administrative access to Commvault Command Center and administrator access to a Kubernetes cluster with `kubectl`.
+Refer to the [Creating a Service Account for Kubernetes Authentication](https://documentation.commvault.com/2022e/essential/129223_creating_kubernetes_cluster_admin_service_account_for_commvault.html) documentation to define a `serviceaccount` and `clusterrolebinding` with `cluster-admin` permissions.

 ##### Cluster requirements